 If you like pumpkin pie we have good news for you … because according to this study, alpha-carotene—the carotenoid found in orange and yellow fruits and vegetables—might help you to live longer.
 (This doesn’t include the dollop of whipped cream on your pie!)

 Both beta-carotene and alpha-carotene are converted to vitamin A inside your body.
-This new study, however, points to alpha-carotene as playing a more important role in protecting cellular DNA from free radical damage.
+This study points to alpha-carotene as playing a more important role in protecting cellular DNA from free radical damage.

 A research team at the U.S. Centers for Disease Control and Prevention followed more than 15,000 adults who participated in the Third Health and Nutrition Examination Survey, estimating the direct relationship between concentrations of serum carotene and death.
 The researchers compared the carotene concentration with death records and found that the individuals with the highest levels of alpha-carotene were more likely to be alive in 2006, 14 years after they began the study, regardless of their lifestyle, demographics or other health risk factors.The team also linked higher blood alpha-carotene levels to a lower risk of dying from cardiovascular disease or cancer, the two top killers in the U.S.